 Healthcare courses take years to complete.
 Registered nurses (RNs), for instance, undergo a four-year program before they can practice.
 An accredited LVN program in California offers an accelerated route to becoming a qualified nursing professional.

-Full-time courses take at least 12 to 14 months, while part-time courses require 18 to 20 months of training.
+Full-time courses take at least 12 to 14 months of training.